-First and the foremost thing you need to ask yourself, “Why do I need a Home Theater?”
+The first and foremost thing you need to ask yourself is, “Why do I need a Home Theater?”
 The answer to this question will make your way a lot easier as you would not want to be a person investing a lot of money in home theater and barely using it.

 Also, this will provide an answer to a lot of design queries and will provide a clear understanding of choosing what kind of audio and video systems should be used.

 Placement of the home theater in your house would be one of the very important factors that need most of your attention.
 First of all, idealize the audience.
 Depending upon the type of audience, its location will be finalized.
 The formal audience need not break into your personal space, so in that case, the home theater will be placed closer to the public areas without having the audience break into your personal space.